HbtVictor/HbtVictor/README.md

 ## 👨‍💻 About Me

-- 🎓 I am a passionate developer always learning new technologies.
+- 🎓 I am a passionate developer always learning new technologies, currently on a work-study contract with GoronASSI
 - 🌱 Currently diving deeper into Symfony framework mainly.
 - 💼 I have worked on projects using the following languages:
   - 🐍 **Python**